๐ŸจHospitality Management

 Why This Matters

-Revenue management is the strategic engine that drives profitability in hospitality—and it's where business acumen meets data science.
-You're being tested on your ability to understand how hotels, restaurants, and other hospitality operations maximize revenue from perishable inventory (rooms that go unsold tonight are lost forever).
-This means grasping the interplay between pricing psychology, demand patterns, distribution channels, and operational constraints that determine whether a property thrives or struggles.
+Revenue management is the strategic engine that drives profitability in hospitality, where business acumen meets data science.
+The core challenge is maximizing revenue from perishable inventory: a room that goes unsold tonight can never be sold again.
+That means understanding how pricing psychology, demand patterns, distribution channels, and operational constraints interact to determine whether a property thrives or struggles.

 Pricing Optimization Strategies